 - Think about your heritage project as being complementary to surrounding heritage rather than being in competition with it for visitors.
 Local funding bodies are often as interested in the heritage profile of the locality as they are in the particularities of your individual project, so presenting your project in a way that dovetails well with wider heritage, tourism and educational concerns may strengthen your case for winning support.

 - Tight deadlines understandably create worries and pressures, but they can also helpfully focus minds.
 Don’t be afraid to make it clear to potential funders, particularly those that seem a good fit, that this may be their now or never moment for getting involved to help a unique heritage opportunity to happen.
 They may not want to miss out!

-Craigmyle has helped numerous churches undertake successful fundraising campaigns.
+Craigmyle fundraising consultants has helped numerous churches undertake successful campaigns, fundraising for church heritage.
 We offer churches a wide range of services ranging from feasibility testing and planning work for campaigns through to full campaign management, volunteer training, bid writing, etc. Read more about some of our work with churches.